amogh330/Quizcraft/README.md

 # Quizcraft
 Developed an end-to-end system that automatically creates multiple-choice quizzes from a given syllabus, question count, and difficulty level.
 Built a simple Streamlit interface powered by Meta-Llama-3.2 for AI-driven question generation, with one-click export to Google Forms and secure backup on Google Drive—cutting quiz-preparation time by over 80% and ensuring consistency across assessments.

+## File is uploaded onto a google drive rather than a zip file
+- so heres the link for it:https://drive.google.com/drive/folders/1B77VqgBei4npwUDmoiMm46CSJDFXGda7?usp=sharing
+---

 Step-by-step workflow of the project:
 ---